 In PyFerret, make font and text-style settings with the SET TEXT command.
 Change to any of the true fonts available to the python libraries, change to custom colors, and use bold or italic styles.
 Define a global text style, or customize text groupings, to control the style of, for instance the colorbar labels, the labels on axis tic marks, or the main plot title.
+The following applies to classic Ferret and to PyFerret when the font is set by SET TEXT/FONT=HERSHEY.

 By default, Ferret produces all plot labels using the fonts ASCII Simplex (code AS) and ASCII Complex (code AC).
 For upper and lower case letters these fonts are identical to the fonts Simplex Roman (SR) and Complex Roman (CR), respectively.
 In addition, however, fonts AS and AC include the complete set of ASCII punctuation characters and ignore the special PPLUS interpretations of the characters "^" (superscript), "_" (subscript), "\" (backspace) and "@" (change font or pen).
 Using a text editor, the ESCAPE character (decimal 27) may be inserted before the special characters to restore their special interpretation.
 See the PPLUS appendix for more details on fonts.